UniBwM-IFS-AILab/AUSPEX/README.md

 ### Install Unreal Engine with the AirSim Plugin ([REAP](https://github.com/UniBwM-IFS-AILab/REAP))

 Follow the instructions under: https://microsoft.github.io/AirSim/build_windows/.
-The most up-to-date Version of Unreal Engine confirmed to be working is currently 4.27.2.
+The most up-to-date Version of Unreal Engine confirmed to be working is currently 4.27.2 (or 5.2 if you are using Colosseum).

 Furthermore, AirSim requires a settings file to operate (should be located under "%USERPROFILE%/Documents/AirSim").
 Exchange the default settings.json file with the settings file provided in this [repository](https://github.com/UniBwM-IFS-AILab/AUSPEX/tree/main/utils/airsim_settings).
 For detailed information about AirSim settings see: https://microsoft.github.io/AirSim/settings/.